Formal EEO Complaint Process for Federal Employment Cases

 Submit the formal complaint form with your affidavit as an attachment.
 Since the formal charge form is a one page sheet, there is not enough space to articulate clearly and sufficiently your issues and bases.
 Therefore, in the box where it asks 'How were you discriminated?' you can put: 'See attached my Complainant Affidavit dated ....'
 You can do the same with respect to the question regarding the 'remedy.'

-➤ It is better to submit evidence and the witness list to the EEO investigator, after one is assigned to your case.
+➤ It is better to submit evidence and the witness list to the EEO investigator, after the investigator is assigned to your case.
 If you send them along with the Formal Complaint form to the EEO headquarters, they may lose them.
 Submit all relevant documents and witness statements to the EEO investigator - whether asked or not - because whatever you submit to the EEO investigator should and must become part of the Report of Investigation (ROI), which the investigator will compile and submit to the EEO headquarters at the completion of investigation.
 Agency is obligated to complete the investigation and issue you the Report of Investigation within 180 days of your filing the Formal Complaint.
 ROI will become the only record Agency will review in issuing the Final Agency Decision, if you did not request an EEOC hearing and if there is no EEOC administrative judge's decision in the case.
 If the hearing was requested and held, and if the judge's decision was issued, then the ROI and the judge's decision may be the only records the Agency may consider to issue its Final Decision.

 Under the Freedom of Information Act (FOIA), you have the right to request your agency to produce documents relevant to you case.
 This may be the only tool of discovery you have in the EEO process (unless you request an EEOC hearing after 180 days from filing a formal complaint).
 The discovery tool under FOIA should be used well in advance however, as the Agency may drag its feet in responding to your requests.
 When requesting, be very specific and time bound.
 Name the documents or describe them as much as possible with specific date range.
 Many requests are responded to by the Agency trying to understand or pretending to not understand what was requested.
 In other words, don't request for any and all documents ranging over 10 years or with no date range specified.

-➤ Acceptance or Rejection of Your Discrimination Claims
+➤ Acceptance or Rejection of Your Claims

-The central EEO office/headquarters will acknowledge receipt of your formal complaint and will notify you as to which, if any, allegations are accepted or rejected for investigation.
-In many cases, the accepted issue may not look like what you wrote in your Formal Complaint at all; or the most important issue may be missing or may be rejected for various reasons.
-The most frequently cited reasons for rejection are: 'failure to state a claim' (where issues are not clearly defined or where no real damage is deemed to have incurred), 'untimely filing' (where you have missed the 45 day deadline within which to contact the EEO counselor to allege discrimination in order to begin the informal complaint process), and 'lack of jurisdiction' (where bases are not identified).
-It is very important that you write clearly and succinctly your allegations and do so with specific dates on each incidents of discrimination.
-Avoid narrative style of writing a complaint.
-EEO office is not interested in your story but only on the allegations.
+In many cases, the accepted issue identified and articulated by the Agency’s EEO director/manager may not look like what you wrote in your formal EEO Complaint at all.
+Or, sometimes the most important issues/allegations may be missing or may be rejected for various reasons.
+The most frequently cited reasons for rejection are: 'failure to state a claim' (where issues are not clearly defined or where no real (“tangible”) damages can be calculated), 'untimely filing' (where you have missed the 45-day jurisdictional time limits within which to initiate a contact with the EEO counselor to allege discrimination in order to begin the informal complaint process), and 'lack of jurisdiction' (where “bases” are not identified).
+It is very important that you write clearly and succinctly your allegations and do so with specific dates on each incident of discrimination you allege.
+Avoid writing a complaint in a narrative style.
+EEO office is not interested in your story but only in identifying each and every allegation/claim.
 See issues and bases.
 Also see how to write a complaint as well as Amending Complaints.

 Advice: